Online Witnessing via Zoom

 TAFE/CIT or other Australian Public State Technical College

-Original school reports, certificates and general education documents from Australian Public State Technical College such as CIT and TAFE can be authenticated of apostilled if it bears the stamp of the issuing institution or the signature of an authorised public appointed officer with appropriate authority to issue the document.
-For example an original TAFE degree should be signed by an officer holding the position of Managing Director.
-The signature of an authorised officer from the student administration of the issuing administration does not qualify for legalisation purpose as this officer is not directly appointed by the State official.
-In this example of TAFE schools, Managing Directors are appointed by the relevant Minister in the State having direct responsibility of the education or skills portfolio.
+Original school reports, certificates and general education documents from Australian Public State Technical Colleges, such as CIT and TAFE, can be authenticated as apostilled if they bear the stamp of the issuing institution or the signature of an authorised public appointed officer with appropriate authority to issue the document.
+For example, an original TAFE degree should be signed by an officer holding the position of Managing Director.
+The signature of an authorised officer from the student administration of the issuing administration does not qualify for legalisation purposes as the State official does not directly appoint this officer.
+In this example of TAFE schools, managing directors are appointed by the relevant minister in the state who has direct responsibility for the education or skills portfolio.

 Private School/Religious School/Private College

 School reports, certificates and general education documents from Australian private institutions must be certified by an Australian Public Notary.
-It is the signature of the notary which converts these private documents to public documents, and allows authentication or apostille.
-In some Australian states and territories, the Department of Education will stamp these documents for clients.
+It is the signature of the notary that converts these private documents to public documents and allows authentication or apostille.
+The Department of Education will stamp these documents for clients in some Australian states and territories.

 Due to the increased risk of fraud, all Australian university education documents must be verified by the central Student Administration office or the nominated representative of the issuing institution as a ‘true and accurate record’ before the document can be legalised by DFAT.